“Sketch” is a contemporary tattoo style that’s been rising in popularity along with other modern techniques.

-Anubis was said to be a powerful protector of the dead, both their resting places and their souls.
+Anubis was said to be a powerful protector of the lost ones, both their resting places and their souls.

 He assisted in the “weighing of the heart,” an afterlife ceremony that determines a person’s fate.

-An Anubis sketch tattoo is a cool way to breathe new life into an ancient symbol.
+A sketchy Anubis tattoo is a cool way to breathe new life into an ancient symbol.

 Anubis tattoos symbolism: A guide through the underworld, morality.

-This may be a symbol of protection or reaffirming one’s belief in life after death.
+This may be a symbol of protection or reaffirming one’s belief in the afterlife.

 Eye of Horus Sketch Tattoos

 Horus is a sky god whose eyes represent the sun and moon.

 He can be similar to a phoenix symbol in this regard.